tobiasziegler/fend-p6-website-optimization/README.md

 	1. Run `npm install` to install dev dependencies.

+	1. After changing any of the source files, run `gulp build` to update the site.

 	1. Use `gulp serve` to open the site in your browser.
+Alternatively, you can use `gulp serve:src` to open the site from the development directory, which can be useful for debugging and testing with unminified code.
 Note that you'll be shown an `ngrok` URL in the terminal that can be used for access from other devices or for testing with PageSpeed Insights.

-	1. After changing any of the source files, run `gulp build` to update the site.

 ## Baseline Performance Testing